Ousmane N'Doye: Romania

-In December 2010 Astra Ploiești bought him from Dinamo for €350.000, staying with the club one year in which he scored five goals in 26 league games.
-Afterwards he returned free of contract at Vaslui, where he was wanted by the coach he felt was like a father to him, Viorel Hizo, having previously worked together in his first spell there.
+In December 2010 Astra Ploiești bought him from Dinamo for €350,000, staying one year with them, scoring five goals in 26 league games.
+Subsequently, N'Doye returned free of contract to Vaslui, being wanted by coach Viorel Hizo, whom he considered a father figure, having worked together in his first spell there.
 He scored his first goal for Vaslui on 28 April 2011 in a 2–1 win over his former team, Astra.
 At the beginning of the 2012–13 season, after Wesley left at Al Hilal, coach Marius Șumudică named N'Doye the team's captain.
-He led them in the third qualifying round of the Champions League against Fenerbahçe, where in the second leg, while the score was 1–1, N'Doye missed from a penalty kick, the qualification to the next round being lost as the game ended with a 4–1 defeat.
+He led them in the third qualifying round of the Champions League against Fenerbahçe, where, in the second leg, with the score at 1–1, N'Doye missed a penalty kick, leading to the loss of qualification for the next round as the game concluded with a 4–1 defeat.

-In the summer of 2013, N'Doye signed to newly promoted Liga I club, Săgeata Năvodari but left the team after half of year, moving to Liga II team, ASA Târgu Mureș which he helped earn promotion to the first league in 2014.
-In the 2014–15 season, the 36-year-old N'Doye made a strong couple in the central midfield with 33-year-old Gabriel Mureșan and in a 1–0 win over Steaua București from October 2014, their aggressive play injured opponents Raul Rusescu and Claudiu Keșerü, receiving harsh suspensions from the Disciplinary Commission of the Romanian Football Federation, which however were reduced after they made an appeal.
-By the end of the season, N'Doye was the team's top-goalscorer, managing a career-best 12 goals in 23 matches, including three doubles against Ceahlăul Piatra Neamț, Botoșani and CFR Cluj, helping ASA fight for the title until the last round when they were defeated 2–1 by Oțelul Galați, thus finishing on the second place, on the first being Steaua.
-He started the following season by having his childhood idol, Dan Petrescu as coach who used him the full 90 minutes in the 1–0 victory against Steaua from the Supercupa României.
-Early into 2016, N'Doye left the club without permission, but eventually returned to complete the campaign, having a total of 185 Liga I appearances with 32 goals scored and 20 games with three goals in European competitions (including two appearances in the Intertoto Cup).
+In the summer of 2013, he signed to newly promoted Liga I club, Săgeata Năvodari.
+However, N'Doye left them after half a year, moving to Liga II team, ASA Târgu Mureș, which he helped earn promotion to the first league in 2014.
+In the 2014–15 season, the 36-year-old N'Doye formed a strong partnership in the central midfield with 33-year-old Gabriel Mureșan and in a 1–0 win over Steaua București in October 2014, their aggressive play injured opponents Raul Rusescu and Claudiu Keșerü.
+Subsequently, they received harsh suspensions from the Disciplinary Commission of the Romanian Football Federation, which were eventually reduced after they made an appeal.
+By the end of the season, N'Doye was the team's top-scorer, managing a career-best of 12 goals in 23 matches, including three doubles against Ceahlăul Piatra Neamț, Botoșani and CFR Cluj.
+He helped ASA fight for the title until the last round when they were defeated 2–1 by Oțelul Galați, thus finishing in second place behind Steaua.
+N'Doye started the following season by having his childhood idol, Dan Petrescu as coach who used him the entire match in the 1–0 victory against Steaua in the Supercupa României.
+Afterwards, he played in ASA's 3–0 loss to Saint-Étienne in the first leg of the Europa League third qualifying round, having a total of 20 games with three goals in European competitions (including two appearances in the Intertoto Cup).
+Early into 2016, N'Doye left the club without permission, but eventually returned to complete the campaign, totaling 185 Liga I appearances with 32 goals.

-On 12 August 2016 he signed with Liga III's Cetate Deva where in April 2017 after the dismissal of coach Viorel Tănase, he was the team's caretaker coach.
-In late September 2018, N'Doye joined for a short while amateurs CSM Târgu Mureș in Liga IV.
+On 12 August 2016, N'Doye signed with Liga III's Cetate Deva where in April 2017 after the dismissal of coach Viorel Tănase, he was the team's caretaker coach.
+In late September 2018, N'Doye joined amateurs CSM Târgu Mureș for a short while in Liga IV.